 What are Hot Cross Buns?

-A Hot Cross Bun is a sweetened, spiced bun that normally includes dried fruit like currants, sultanas, raisins and fruit peel.
+Traditional Hot Cross Buns are a sweetened, spiced bun that includes dried fruit like currants, sultanas, raisins and fruit peel.
 With a cross made of flour and water across the top, they are traditionally eaten on Good Friday and mark the end of Lent.
 You can see more about the tradition surrounding them here.

 Hot Cross Bun ingredients